eportfolio-tech/server/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+## Forty-Two e-portfolio
+This repository contains source code for backend server of Forty-Two e-portfolio platform.
+This project is built for IT Project at The University of Melbourne.
+Todo: WEBSITE DESCRIPTION TO BE COMPLETED

 [Live Demo](https://dev.eportfolio.tech/)

 ## Dependencies
 - `Spring Boot` v2.3.4
+- `Gradle` 6.4.1
+- `Redis` 6.0.9
+- `MongoDB` 4.4.1
+- `RabbitMQ` 3.8.9

 ## Quick Start
 ### Using Docker

 This project requires Redis, MongoDB and RabbitMQ.
-We've created 4 `docker-compose` configurations to simplify this process.
+We've created `docker-compose` configurations to simplify this process.
 - `dev`:
     + connect to an external MongoDB instance
     + run Redis, and RabbitMQ on customised port